joshlgrossman/lil-libs/README.md

-Collection of useless libraries that I make when I'm bored
+Collection of (mostly) useless libraries that I make when I'm bored
 ===

 bind.js